jsterner30/inventrack/README.md

 **Since we don't want to have to write our types in both Typescript and JSON Schema**, we will use [TypeBox](https://github.com/sinclairzx81/typebox#readme) which will export types in both formats so that we only have to write them once.
-We define these models in the 'shared' directory, which the backend and frontend both import to access the type definitions.
+We define these models in the 'shared' directory (`shared/`), which the backend and frontend both import to access the type definitions.

 ### Deployment
 For now, we have no plans to deploy this anywhere.
 It can be run on a local computer for testing and presentation.